 - The dues don’t fully support the Guild, and class fees are only expected to cover the costs of the class, not to supplement the bank account.
 The Guild needs the funding it gets from other sources, including special projects and even from the occasional donation.
 Your participation with special projects not only provides skill development and professional and social networking, but also makes it possible to open the shop’s doors the next day.

-- Guild Members who volunteer their services to teach classes or to work on the Guild’s various fund-raising projects qualify for Guild Shares.
+- Guild Members who volunteer their services to work on the Guild’s various fund-raising projects qualify for Guild Shares.
 For every hour of instruction or project work, they get 2 Guild Shares worth $1 each.
 Guild Shares can be redeemed to pay for classes, annual dues, or Guild products/apparel.

 The coordinator or director of any given project or class being instructed is responsible to document and report your earned Guild Shares.
 That person passes the information to the Membership Director who updates the database.

 There is a report called “MEMBER INFO FOR TRAINING” that is updated monthly that hangs on the wall above the membership desk in the office.
 It contains the number of Guild Shares for each member.

 - If you watch the videos under the HOME tab on the web site, you will find that the congeniality of the membership is frequently mentioned as one of the major attractions of the Guild.
 It might seem that this may be something basically inherent in the “Old Guard,” but all of us should keep in mind that such things as courtesy, pleasantness, helpfulness, looking out for each other’s safety, are things expected of all of us.
 When you’re in the shop you aren’t living in a vacuum, even though there are a lot of vacuums in the shop.